Kaya

 Sketches

 After defining user stories, flows, and the sitemap, I sketched potential interfaces to visualize how users could find compatible roommates.
-While the sketches didn’t need to be perfect, they needed to clearly communicate ideas for feedback with a fresh set of eyes.
+These were needed to clearly communicate ideas for feedback through guerilla usability testing.
+When reviewing the sketches with participants, they quickly grasped the app’s purpose, noting familiar UI patterns inspired by dating, travel, and social media apps.

 Wireframes